Prag8855/aab/content/guides/first-bank-account-in-germany.md

 ---
-Title: What is the best German bank for you?
+Title: What is the best German bank for expats?
 Short_title: How to choose a bank
-Description: This guide shows you how to choose a bank in Germany.
-It compares German banks and their fees.
+Description: This guide compares the best banks in Germany for foreigners.
+It compares the required documents, the fees and the features of each bank.
 Date_created: 2017-09-01
 ---